AIBlockOfficial/valence_market/README.md

 ## How to Use

-`weaver_market` provides routes that you can plug in to your base Weaver node to turn it into a fully functional marketplace.
-It is designed to be used as a library and can be imported into your Weaver project.
+`valence_market` provides routes that you can plug in to your base Valence node to turn it into a fully functional marketplace.
+It is designed to be used as a library and can be imported into your Valence project.

 ..